War in the North Sea, 1864 – The Battle of Heligoland

 Radetsky following Schwartzenberg – painting by German naval artist Willy Kirchner

 The action was generally judged to be – narrowly – a Danish tactical victory.
-The butcher’s bill had been small – 17 Danes killed and 37 wounded as compared with 37 dead and 93 wounded on the Austro-Hungarian ships – though the losses would have been bitter indeed for the families of the men involved.
+The butcher’s bill had been small – 17 Danes killed and 37 wounded as compared with 37 dead and 93 wounded on the Austrian ships – though the losses would have been bitter indeed for the families of the men involved.
 Victory or defeat was irrelevant however.
 Three days later, on May 12th, an armistice was implemented which brought the fighting by land and by sea to an end.
 By the subsequent settlement Denmark lost control of the two duchies in contention and they were in due course incorporated into what became the German Empire.
-They have remained German ever since.

 The Jylland’s officers after the battle (note the dog!)